andrewkgs/PDSA/hw7/README.md

 The procedures are all on Net, as following:
 1. Total N people can join.
 N > 0
 2. Enter your name and a number X. -500N ≤ X ≤ 500N.
 X must not been chosen by another person yet.
-3. After N people assigned.
-A winning number W will be chosen among people's X. The person with that number win the first prize.
+3. After N people assigned, a winning number W will be chosen among people's X. The person with that number win the first prize.
 People with ±M nearest X win second prize.

 In this assignment, you need to write a program "Prize.java", which reads N, M, W, names and their corresponding X. Print winners of the game. <br/>